Monday’s ‘General Hospital’ Spoilers: Alexis & Ned Are Poised To Make Some Big Mistakes

 During Friday’s show, Alexis was left stunned after attending the memorial service for Neil.
 She met Neil’s brother, and he accused her of ruining the deceased therapist’s life.
 This left her rattled and heartbroken, and she headed to the Floating Rib to decompress.

-Ned has been having a rough time of things too.
+Ned has been having a rough time of things, too.
 He remains on bad terms with his daughter Brook Lynn, and he is anxious over Olivia’s absence.
-He finally learned that his daughter had deleted a voice mail from his wife, but this led to his learning that she’d been doing more than just visiting Dante in Geneva.
+He finally learned that his daughter had deleted a voicemail from his wife, but this led to him learning that she’d been doing more than just visiting Dante in Geneva.

 Valentin stuck by Alexis’ side as she attended the memorial service, and he joined her at the Floating Rib.
-Ned was there, drunk, and he soon confronted Valentin outside.
-General Hospital spoilers for Monday suggest that Valentin will depart after getting punched, leaving Ned and Alexis at the bar.
+Ned was there drunk, and he soon confronted Valentin outside.
+General Hospital spoilers suggest that Valentin will depart after getting punched, leaving Ned and Alexis at the bar.

 As Friday’s show ended, Alexis was by herself and she approached the bar.
 She ordered a drink, seemingly ready to throw away her sobriety in the midst of her grief over Neil.
 The sneak peek for Monday’s episode of General Hospital signaled that Ned would soon join her and order a drink himself.